w3c/wai-fundamentals-overview/content/courses.md

 ---

+The following information about digital accessibility education, training, and certification is available on the W3C Web Accessibility Initiative (WAI) website.

 [[Digital Accessibility Foundations - Free Online Course]](/courses/foundations-course/) :   Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates.
 Designed for **technical and non-technical** learners, including students, instructors, professionals, and people with disabilities.
 Course is free with optional certificate.